 Meet the PRiSM Technical Director, David De Roure

-David De Roure is the Professor of e-Research at the University of Oxford and Turing Fellow at The Alan Turing Institute.
+David De Roure is Professor of e-Research at the University of Oxford and Turing Fellow at The Alan Turing Institute, as well as an Honorary Visiting Professor at RNCM.
 His research is truly interdisciplinary and he works across a number of areas including humanities (digital musicology), social sciences (social machines and web science), engineering (Internet of Things), computer science (distributed systems and sustainable software), and libraries and archives (knowledge infrastructures).

 His extensive and varied background is well documented on the profiles linked above, but we wanted to find out more about what makes him uniquely suited to his role as Technical Director of PRiSM, and what he is currently working on.